 Children who complete a full year will receive a gold certificate and gold badge.

 Persistent absence currently includes all children with attendance 90% or less.
 These children are monitored closely by Mrs Lillie (Family Support Worker) and Mrs Loach (Headteacher).
-If your child’s attendance falls below 90%, school will not authorise any absence unless medical proof is provided.
+If your child’s attendance falls below 90%, school will not authorise any absence unless medical proof is provided and will make a referral to ACE (Attendance Compliance and Enforcemtn Services) where a family meeting will be arranged in school.
 We will accept medical appointment cards, prescriptions and medication as evidence.
 If you are unsure of whether to keep your children off school, then please give Mrs Lillie a call for advice.

 School has 97% treats for all children from nursery to year 6 every half term to congratulate those pupils that have been in school and not late during the half term.